sayanee/archives/_posts/2007-12-04-gantt-chart.md

 published: true
 meta: {}
 ---
-One important element in any project management is planning the project timeline and schedule... <a href="http://en.wikipedia.org/wiki/Gantt_chart">Gantt Chart </a>is often used in this case.
+One important element in any project management is planning the project timeline and schedule...
+[Gantt Chart ](http://en.wikipedia.org/wiki/Gantt_chart)is often used in this case.